lucarei/position-estimation-ros/README.md

 to test the calibrated camera info on ROS topics, launch the usb_cam package, then:

 > rostopic echo /usb_cam/camera_info

+## Test Camera Calibration [ON HOLD]

+THIS PART IS ON HOLD SINCE IT WILL BE USE ONLY TO VERIFY CALIBRATION MATRIX.

+>sudo apt install ros-noetic-aruco-ros

+install aruco_ros package, then add the correct topic of your camera in the launch file.

+>         <remap from="/camera_info" to="/usb_cam/camera_info" />  <remap from="/image" to="/usb_cam/image_raw" />

 ## USB Camera Images in ROS Environment